juacas/moodle-mod_treasurehunt/README.md

 Change log
 ==========
+ - v1.8.1 Fix compatibility with some themes and fix deprecated code in moodle and php 8.
  - v1.8.0 Moodle 5.0 release.
 Add support for overview api.
  - v1.7.1 Improve SVG static images.
 Fix aspect ratio of images to ensure that SVG are rendered vectorial.
  - v1.7.0 Add XYZ Tiled layers.
 Fancy style deprecated (jquerymobile is not supported anymore).